iotaledger/introduction-docs/docs/explanations/node_software.md

 ## Hornet

-Hornet is the officially supported nodes for IOTA.
+Hornet is the officially supported node software for IOTA.

 Hornet is an EDF-supported community node written in Go and has already proven itself to be a stable and performant implementation.